ArduPilot/ardupilot_wiki/dev/source/docs/simulation-2.rst

 -  :ref:`Morse <sitl-with-morse>` a robotics simulation environment commonly used in research
 -  :ref:`Replay <testing-with-replay>` has no graphical interface but allows re-running master from a dataflash log
 -  :ref:`JSBSim <sitl-with-jsbsim>` is a sophisticated open-source plane and multicopter simulator with no graphical interface.
 It can be used with a wide variety of airframes.
+-  :ref:`AirSim <sitl-with-airsim>` is an open-source, cross-platform simulator for drones & cars, built on Unreal Engine for physically and visually realistic simulations

 Less often used simulators include: